 Innovative Communities Expand and Redefine the Dementia Experience

-The movement that's changing the culture from stigma to inclusion
+The movement that's changing dementia culture from stigma to inclusion

 Ron Grant of Oklahoma City was 55, enjoying his career as a chaplain and happily married when he began to experience memory problems.

-After undergoing a battery of tests, he received an unexpected diagnosis: early onset Alzheimer's disease.
+After undergoing a battery of tests, he received an unexpected diagnosis: early onset Alzheimer's disease, a type of dementia.
 "Nobody in my family had it," he says.
 "I knew it was a bad disease, but I did not know anything about the progression."

 When he pressed his doctor about what to expect, Grant was told he'd likely be dead or in a nursing home within two to seven years.